ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ## Requirements

 As stated previously, there is no need to install anything on your computer, you can use the Go Playground.
-However, if you wish to run the programs locally on your computer (which I recommend), you should <a href="https://golang.org/" target="_blank">download and install Go</a> (I use Go $1.16.3$).
+However, if you wish to run the programs locally on your computer (which I recommend), you should <a href="https://golang.org/" target="_blank">download and install Go</a>.
 If you want to learn the Go Programming Language, check the "Recommended Reading" section at the end of this article, as well as

 - <a href="https://gobyexample.com/" target="_blank">Go by Example</a>